Simomylodon: Discovery and naming

 The scientific first description of Simomylodon was made in 2010 by Pierre-Antoine Saint-André and fellow researchers.
-As a basis served the finding material of the sites Ayo Ayo and Viscachani in the Bolivian departament of La Paz, additionally also that from Pomata-Ayte in the Oruro Department, whereby Viscachani is considered as type locality.
+As a basis served the finding material of the sites Ayo Ayo and Viscachani in the Bolivian department of La Paz, additionally also that from Pomata-Ayte in the Oruro Department, whereby Viscachani is considered as type locality.
 The holotype (specimen number GB 078) consists of an anterior partial skull lacking teeth.
 The genus name Simomylodon derives on the one hand from the Greek σίμός for "blunt-nosed" and refers to the partly blunt expression of the median jawbone, on the other hand it refers to the genus Mylodon, which, according to the opinion of the first authors at that time, could be derived from Simomylodon.
 The only species named by Saint-André and colleagues was Simomylodon uccasamamensis.
 The species epithet has its origin in Sanskrit (ucca for high and samam for plain or vastness) and is a reference to the region of discovery in the Altiplano (Spanish for "plateau").
 The species name uccasamensis had already been mentioned by Saint-André in 1994 in a modified form (uccasamamense) in his unpublished graduate thesis in connection with "Simotherium".

 In the same paper that contained the initial description of Simomylodon, Saint-André and his research team established the new species P. dalenzae placed in the genus Pleurolestodon on the basis of a complete skull from Choquecota in the Bolivian department of Oruro.
 Like uccasamamense, Saint-André had already used the species name dalenzae in his 1994 doctoral dissertation, but linked it to Glossotheriscum.
 Due to numerous new finds that did not reveal any differences with Simomylodon, Pleurolestodon dalenzae was synonymized with Simomylodon uccasamamensis in 2019 by a team of scientists led by Alberto Boscaini.
 The latter species is consequently the only recognized one within the genus Simomylodon so far.
 Other fossil material, such as single mandibles from Inchasi in the department of Oruro, was previously referred to other genera of mylodonts, such as Glossotheridium.